 CSX adds freight route to transport cargo to New York with Port of Baltimore closed

-BALTIMORE - CSX added a new freight route to transport cargo to New York while the Port of Baltimore remains closed to larger ships.
+BALTIMORE - CSX added a new freight route to transport cargo to New York while limited activity continues at the Port of Baltimore.

+This will help get more shipments moving while maritime traffic is impacted by the Key Bridge collapse.

 "CSX is taking proactive steps to help mitigate freight shipment disruptions in the transportation industry by launching a dedicated service solution between Baltimore and New York, in response to the devastating March 26 incident in which a cargo ship collided with the Francis Scott Key Bridge leading to its collapse," the train company said.